ajakaja/ajakaja.github.io/_posts/2023-04-25-react-mistakes.md

 ---
 layout: blog
-title: "React Gotchas"
+title: "React Mistakes"
 tags: tech
 ---

-More notes on React.js, from the trenches of my former job: the simple things that you and your colleagues need to not do in (modern) React but which you will still do by accident from time-to-time and eventually spend weeks of your life, in total, tracking down.
+Simple things that you and your colleagues need to not do in React but which you will still do by accident from time-to-time and eventually spend months of your life, in total, tracking down.

 Don't worry, these are all a bit more interesting than React 101 stuff like "don't write conditional hooks".

 <!--more-->